 When it comes to bread, there’s nothing quite as comforting and satisfying as a slice of freshly baked Japanese Milk Bread, also known as "Shokupan."
 This bread is famous for its incredibly soft and fluffy texture, making it a favorite in both Japanese households and bakeries.
 The secret to its pillowy softness lies in the inclusion of a tangzhong—a simple flour and water mixture that’s cooked into a paste before being added to the dough.
 This method locks in moisture, giving the bread its characteristic tenderness and longevity.
 Whether you enjoy it plain, toasted, or as the base for your favorite sandwich, Japanese Milk Bread is sure to elevate your baking game and win over the hearts of everyone who tries it.

-Cover the pan with a damp cloth and let the dough rise again in a warm place for about 45 minutes, or until it has risen to about 1 inch above the edge of the pan.
+6. Cover the pan and let the dough rise for 45 minutes until it is 1 inch above the pan edge.

 Bonus Tip: